 2. Prepare for the race.

 Running is also always better when you’ve been training.
 I would never suggest signing up for a race and showing up race day without preparation.
 Most turkey trot races are the 5k distance and you should have a good 8 weeks of running (or run-walking) under your belt before tackling a 5k.
-It’s too late to prepare for Thanksgiving 2014 but if you ever need help with a training plan, get in touch with me!
+It’s too late to prepare for this Thanksgiving but if you ever need help with a training plan, get in touch with me!

 3. Pace yourself.